caiguanhao/aliyun/README.md

-   create-instance, create, c           create an instance allocate-public-ip, allocate, a      allocate an IP address for an instance start-instance, start, s             start an instance stop-instance, stop, k               stop an instance restart-instance, restart, r         restart an instance remove-instance, remove, d           remove an instance update-instance, update, e           update attributes of an instance hide-instance, hide, h               hide instance from instance list unhide-instance, unhide, u           un-hide instance from instance list monitor-instance, monitor, m         show CPU and network usage history of an instance
+   create-instance, create, c           create an instance allocate-public-ip, allocate, a      allocate an IP address for an instance start-instance, start, s             start an instance stop-instance, stop, S               stop an instance restart-instance, restart, r         restart an instance remove-instance, remove, R           remove an instance update-instance, update, u           update attributes of an instance hide-instance, hide, h               hide instance from instance list unhide-instance, unhide, H           un-hide instance from instance list monitor-instance, monitor, m         show CPU and network usage history of an instance

 GLOBAL OPTIONS: